Synthetixio/SIPs/sccp/sccp-55.md

 the snapshot going stale.
 The upper and lower bounds of this chart are the limits the deviation would have to breach in order to trigger a fresh snapshot.

 The maximum deviation over this period was 0.76%.
-Most dramatic deviations in this period were corrected rapidly by exchange snapshot updates (see [the relevant section of SIP-83](../sips/sip-83.md#mint-burn--exchange-debt-delta-adjustments)).
+Most dramatic deviations in this period were corrected rapidly (and well before the next heartbeat) by exchange snapshot updates (see [the relevant section of SIP-83](../sips/sip-83.md#mint-burn--exchange-debt-delta-adjustments)) and market price corrections.
 As a result, there has still been no deviation-triggered partial snapshot over the time debt snapshots have been operating.

 Most of the rationale for slowing down snapshots laid out in [SCCP-52](sccp-52.md) still applies.
 We have learnt that synth exchange snapshot updates are effective, but have not seen its full benefit; and all the other reasons to slow